-The lawsuits filed by the plaintiff communities seek to recover from the fossil fuel companies, whose products are the primary source of the greenhouse gases causing global warming and the sea level rise that threatens them, a fair share of the cost of adapting their coastal infrastructure to these rising seas.
+The lawsuits filed by the Plaintiff cities seek to recover from the oil companies, whose products are the primary source of the greenhouse gases causing global warming and the sea level rise that threatens them, a fair share of the cost of adapting their coastal infrastructure to these rising seas.

-We detail below the scientific evidence showing that fossil fuels are a primary cause of the global warming and the sea level rise affecting the coastal communities who have brought suit in their state courts.
-We also show there is evidence establishing the relative contribution of each individual producer of fossil fuels to the total greenhouse gases in the atmosphere, including the Appellants named herein, which would provide a reasonable basis for allocating the cost of adaptation.
+We detail below the scientific evidence showing that fossil fuels are a primary cause of the global warming and the sea level rise affecting the cities who have brought suit in their state courts.
+We also show there is evidence establishing the relative contribution of each individual oil company to the total greenhouse gases in the atmosphere, including the Defendant oil companies named herein, which would provide a reasonable basis for allocating the cost of adaptation.